andrew01144/OPA-tips/BriefInstallAndTest.md

 cd CornelisOPX*
 ./INSTALL -a
 ```
 At this point, you may want to setup the IP-over-Fabric settings (also known as IPoIB).
+This is usual, but optional, and not required for the following MPI tests.
 Do this in the same way as for any other network interface by creating a ```/etc/sysconfig/network-scripts/ifcfg-ib0``` file, typically with a static IP address.
 ```
 # /etc/sysconfig/network-scripts/ifcfg-ib0
 DEVICE=ib0